GithubArchiveNima/tech-ethics-old/_posts/2020-05-03-autonomous-weapons.md

 categories:
 permalink: /autonomous-weapons
 excerpt: >-
-  In this week's session we'll learn about how autonomous weapons have a presence in militaries around the world, and the ethical issues surrounding their use.
+  On May 15th's session we'll learn about how autonomous weapons have a presence in militaries around the world, and the ethical issues surrounding their use.
 published: true
 ---